JayNightmare/JimBot-The-Discord-Bot/README.md

 - Kick
 - Ban and Unban
 - Timeouts
-- Purge (Not yet supported)
+- Purge

 **Future Commands:**
-- ChatGPT chatbot intergation
-- ChefGPT cooking intergation
+- Role Info
+- Server Info
 - Welcome
+- Slow Mode
+- User Info
+- Warn

-- Image generation
+- Mute/Unmute

 The bot is only being worked on by me and most of this stuff is from what I have learned from watching YT video lmao.